Tuning orcharhino

 Concurrent registrations use case

 For concurrent registrations, a bottleneck is usually CPU speed, but all configs were able to handle even high concurrency without swapping.
 Hardware resources used for orcharhino Proxy have only minimal impact on registration performance.
-For example, orcharhino Proxy with 16 CPUs and 46 GiB RAM have at most a 9% registration speed improvement when compared to a orcharhino Proxy with 4 CPUs and 12 GiB RAM.
-During periods of very high concurrency, you might experience timeouts in the orcharhino Proxy to orcharhino Server communication.
+For example, orcharhino Proxy Server with 16 CPUs and 46 GiB RAM have at most a 9% registration speed improvement when compared to a orcharhino Proxy Server with 4 CPUs and 12 GiB RAM.
+During periods of very high concurrency, you might experience timeouts in the orcharhino Proxy Server to orcharhino Server communication.
 You can alleviate this by increasing the default timeout using the following tunable in /etc/foreman-installer/custom-hiera.yaml:

 apache::mod::proxy::proxy_timeout: 600